backand/ionic2-starter1/README.md

 Create a mobile application with [ionic](http://www.ionicframework.com) and [backand](http://www.backand.com).
 **NOTE: Compatible with Ionic 3.1.2**

 Due to recent changes of Ionic CLI it does no support creating an app from a GitHub repo.
-Hence, you will need to clone or download these starter and use the `src` and `www` folder.
+Hence, you will need to clone or download these starter and use the `src` and `www` folderd.

 ## Running the app